-Daniel Steele is a PhD candidate at McGill’s School of Information Studies graduating in 2017 with Dr. Catherine Guastavino.
-He was trained in psychoacoustics and audio technology at Stanford’s Center for Computer Research in Music and Acoustics (CCRMA) and the Massachusetts Institute of Technology (MIT), where he earned degrees in both mathematics and music.
+Daniel completed his PhD at McGill University’s School of Information Studies in 2018 with Dr. Catherine Guastavino.
+His thesis elaborated on the different conceptualizations of urban sound by urban planners and designers in North America and Europe.
+He has been a recipient of the Wolfe Chair in Scientific and Technological Literacy and IPLAI’s Archie Malloch Fellowship for his work in mobilizing soundscape research.
+Prior to his PhD, Daniel trained in psychoacoustics and audio technology at Stanford’s Center for Computer Research in Music and Acoustics (CCRMA) and the Massachusetts Institute of Technology (MIT), where he earned degrees in both mathematics and music.
 He also holds a Masters of Architecture in Urban Design from McGill and is a member of the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT).
 Through various travel and exchange programs, he has worked on urban soundscape research in both North American and European contexts.
-Before returning to academia, he worked as a research programmer at the Starkey Hearing Research Center in Berkeley, California, specializing in hearing loss and music.
-At Starkey, he became interested in environmental auditory perception in addition to the technological aspects of hearing technologies, leading him to soundscapes.
+Before returning to academia, he worked with hearing aids and music; beyond the technological aspects of hearing aids, an interest in environmental auditory perception led him to soundscapes.

 Daniel SteeleProject Manager